Leszek-Sieminski/RAhrefs/README.md

-# RAhrefs
+# RAhrefs 0.1.1
-R package for SEO specialists which serves as an interface for [Ahrefs](ahrefs.com) API.
+R package for SEO specialists which serves as an interface for [Ahrefs](https://ahrefs.com/) API.

+## What is Ahrefs?
+Ahrefs is a research toolset for backlinks and SEO analysis that enables access to off-site data.

 ## Features
 * Authenticate with an API key